ibm-cloud-docs/openwhisk/pkg_person_insights.md

 8. To use the actions in the `personality-insights-v3` package, you must bind service credentials to the actions.

   * To bind service credentials to all actions in the package, follow steps 5 and 6 in the CLI instructions.
-  * To bind service credentials to individual actions, complete the following steps in the UI.
+  * To bind service credentials to individual actions, complete the following steps in the console.

   You must complete the following steps for each action that you want to use.
   {: note}